informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 Based on facets JSON structure we can have joins that result in facets on columns that are not part of reference column.

-TODO This is just experimental, the arguments might change eventually.

 If the ReferenceColumn is not provided, then the FacetColumn is for reference